 - Certificated CPBs can be cashed at any time at most financial institutions in Canada.

-- Note that if CPBs are redeemed prior to maturity, the face value of the bond plus all interest earned up to the last anniversary of the date of issue will be paid out.
+- If CPBs are redeemed prior to maturity, the face value of the bond plus all interest earned up to the last anniversary of the date of issue will be paid out.
 All interest earned from the last anniversary date up to the date of redemption will be forfeited.

 - A bond registered in the name of a minor, who is unable to sign his/her name, may be redeemed against the signature of a parent, guardian, or tutor who has legal custody of the bond owner.
 The birth certificate (or other proof of age document) of the bond owner will be needed as evidence of age.